Germany, e-commerce and logistics

 Time and cost of shipping to Germany will be a big factor in people choosing to shop with you.
 The big concern for buying from the UK, however, is whether new trade agreements as a result of the UK leaving the European Union will impact this.

-UK companies shipping to Germany will now need an EORI number form HMRC fo both customs and VAT documents.
-You'll also need customs declaration forms CN-22 and CN-23.
-On top of this, you'll need to consider VAT and setting up and IOSS number.
-This is an electronic declaration and payment VAT portal for distance sales of imported goods (with a value not exceeding €150).
+UK companies shipping to Germany will now need an EORI number from HMRC for both customs and VAT documents.
+You’ll also need customs declaration forms CN-22 and CN-23.
+On top of this, you’ll need to consider VAT and setting up an IOSS number.
+This is anelectronic declaration and payment VAT portal for distance sales of imported goods (with a value not exceeding €150).

 You can familiarise yourself with the weights and prices of sending a package to Germany using our helpful shipping rates chart .